Mask Arts Company

 V I, 561 pages, V II, 568 pages

 Yes, a new publication and still in print!
-This is the best book on the Southern Commedia dell'Arte that I've seen and the best new book published on the Commedia dell'Arte as of July 2008.
-It is different from the Northern tradition of the Commedia dell'Arte, with which most people are familiar, Scenarios of the Commedia dell'Arte.
+This is the best book on the Southern Commedia dell'Arte that I've seen and the best new book published on the Commedia dell'Arte as of September 2009.
+It is different from the Northern tradition of the Commedia dell'Arte, which most people are familiar, Scenarios of the Commedia dell'Arte.
 The authors/translators have excellent reputations and the forward can be a book on its own covering Commedia dell'Arte history, the translation and finding these scenarios from the 1600's.
 What is also lovely about this book is that you do not have a so-called "expert" telling you what Commedia dell'Arte was and is.
 Rather here is a book where you can read for yourself the scenarios they performed.

 The English translation is excellent, as they have tried to be as exact as possible preserving some of the fine detail of the structure of the scenarios that make it great for performers, directors and teachers.
 The authors also encourage institutions to try to perform these scenarios and do not ask for a royalty fee if you're an educational institution.
 They would like you to send them a video of your performance - actually you can send one to me as well.
 The Commedia dell'Arte in Naples will give you a real window into this Southern Commedia dell'Arte company that performed these scenarios.